Vaccination and your child

 Your child should receive all the recommended vaccines.
 The timing for each shot may be slightly different depending on where you live.
 Here is what the Canadian Paediatric Society and the National Advisory Committee on Immunization currently recommend:

 - 5-in-1 or 6-in-1 vaccine (also known as DPTP-Hib), DPT-polio, or Hib vaccine protects against diphtheria, tetanus, pertussis, polio, and Hib disease.

 - Rotavirus vaccine protects infants against rotavirus, the most common cause of serious diarrhea in babies and young children.

 - Pneumococcal vaccine protects against infections caused by Streptococcus pneumoniae, including meningitis (a brain infection), pneumonia, and ear infections.

 - Meningococcal vaccine protects against diseases caused by the meningococcus bacteria, including meningitis and septicemia, a serious blood infection.

-- HPV vaccine protects girls from several types of HPV that cause cervical cancer and genital warts.
+- HPV vaccine protects against the types of HPV that cause cervical cancer, some other cancers, and genital warts.